Best Yoga Books To Enhance Your Routine Reviewed

 No Comprehensive Routines

-This male-orientated instruction book helps us understand that yoga is not a sport meant only for women.
+This male-orientated instruction yoga book helps us understand that yoga is not a sport meant only for women.
 It’s seen as feminine most of the time and can be quite off-putting for males, and it’s really not!
 It’s very important for the health of all genders, as it benefits us all.
 The author, Capouya, tried his best (and succeeded) to bring us a fun and humorous guide that features a regular man as its center model.
 There are many beginners poses explained, but if you’re up for the challenge, you can also try the “supercharged” versions of the poses!Read more

 The book features many famous sports stars and their experiences, but also commentaries of “real” everyday men, talking about how yoga helped them improve the quality of their life.
 The photos of the aforementioned stars doing the explained yoga pose transfer a powerful message and motivate us to do better.
 Every chapter combines stretches with strength-building, and each target back pain, sports improvement, flexibility, muscle strength, and surprisingly, sexual performance!
 This book brings yoga closer to men and lets them enjoy all the benefits yoga brings, catered just for their needs.